LeeHolmes/nanoscope/README.md

 ![oscillofun](https://user-images.githubusercontent.com/11475352/171068920-49ae4dd9-65b4-4312-9c7a-8a44632daf3b.gif)

 Nanoscope is a fully-featured cross-platform UI that turns your $5 Arduino Nano into a capable Oscilloscope.
-You can see a demo of Nanoscope running Oscillofun [here]([url](https://youtu.be/ZQVlYfUenzs)).
+You can see a demo of Nanoscope running Oscillofun: [https://youtu.be/ZQVlYfUenzs](https://youtu.be/ZQVlYfUenzs).

 ## Features